 For the bereaved, the daily tasks of cooking and caring for themselves is not only difficult, but it can feel wrong to focus on themselves.
 Many grieving people do not care if they eat or not.
 That’s why they need caring people, like you, to help them out.

 Easy Sympathy Food Ideas

-If you know that delicious dinners would be a great way to comfort a bereaved friend, relative or co-worker, but you just don’t have the time you should consider sending them a meal through an online gourmet food shop.
-It is easy to provide one meal or a week’s worth of meals.
-Send a chef-prepared Meal Gift to show you care.
+If you know that delicious dinners would be a great way to comfort a bereaved friend, relative or co-worker, but you just don’t have the time you should consider sending them a meal through an online gourmet food shop or meal delivery service.

 Sympathy food gift baskets are also a popular option.
 Just about all the major online florists carry gift baskets and there are also many online stores specializing in sympathy gift baskets.
 There are fruit gift baskets, nuts, meats and cheeses, snacks, cookies, chocolates and wine gift baskets.
 These are great for grieving families who have guests from out of town.

 Tips for Arranging Meals for a Friend or Co-Worker